Motorcycle Insurance Minimum Requirements in Texas

 - Moped―A motorized cycle that does not operate faster than 30 MPH and has less than 2 hp and less than 50 ccs displacement.

 - Motor-driven cycle―A motorcycle with engine displacement of less than 250 cc.

 If you need further information about these definitions or regarding your specific vehicle, contact your local TxDOT office.
 You can also call Customer Service at (888) 368-4689.

 In an effort to decrease the number of uninsured Texas drivers, state lawmakers have set required minimum amounts of liability insurance.
 So, if you want to drive in this state, you must have a motorcycle insuranc policy that includes liability coverage in at least the following amounts:

 - $60,000 bodily injury coverage total per accident

 - $25,000 property damage coverage per accident

-The coverage amounts listed above are only minimums; there is no maximum.
+As you are getting your motorcycle insurance quotes, consider that the coverage amounts listed above are only minimums; there is no maximum.
 It's often a good idea to get more coverage or protect yourself with different types of insurance.
 Check out all the various types of insurance coverage to make sure you get the policy that will work best for you.

 How Coverage Affects Helmet Requirements